gergap/vim/README.markdown

 Now some optional parts:

-* clang - for clang_complete plugin (See https://github.com/Rip-Rip/clang_complete/wiki)
+* clang-format - for clang-format plugin (See https://github.com/Rip-Rip/clang_complete/wiki)
-* python - for some plugins like clang_complete
+* npm - required for Coc
 * powerline fonts - for vim-airline to display nice symbols (See https://github.com/Lokaltog/powerline-fonts)

 Installation